aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/working-with-html-format/avoid-exponential-notation-of-large-numbers-while-importing-from-html/_index.md

 The following sample code explains the usage of [**HTMLLoadOptions.KeepPrecision**](https://apireference.aspose.com/cells/net/aspose.cells/abstracttextloadoptions/properties/keepprecision) property.
 The API will import the number as it is without converting it to exponential notation.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-AvoidExponentialNotationWhileImportingFromHtml-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-AvoidExponentialNotationWhileImportingFromHtml-1.cs" >}}